camunda/camunda-docs/docs/product-manuals/modeler/cloud-modeler/model-your-first-diagram.md

 ---
 id: model-your-first-diagram
-title: Model your first Diagram
+title: Model your first diagram
 ---

 After you have created a new BPMN diagram you can start modeling it.
-We have preconfigured a very simple diagram.
-It consists of a start and end event and does not need to be configured further to be deployed.
+We have preconfigured a very simple diagram - it consists of a start and end event and does not need to be configured further to be deployed.
 Of course you can add more elements and configure the different events.

 ![new bpmn diagram](img/new-bpmn-diagram.png)